· 14 min read

 What doesn’t work:

-• “5G blocking” stickers, pendants, or devices (these are scams)
+• “5G blocking” stickers, pendants, or devices (these are scams — see our EMF protection products review)

 • Most “EMF protection” products have no scientific basis